EnjoyTheFun/twitch-react-queue/README.md

   - TikTok videos & photo reels
   - Twitter/X media - videos, images, posts
   - Instagram posts (EXPERIMENTAL)
+  - Reddit video posts
-- Advanced queue management - additional Twitch chat commands, import from Discord/APIs, autoplay options
+- Advanced queue management - additional Twitch chat commands, import in bulk, import from Discord/Reddit, autoplay options,  filtering & more
 - Improved UI/UX
 - Modern build system - migrated from the deprecated Create React App build tool to Vite
 - Authentication & Privacy - **all data stays local.
-Nothing is stored on a server!**
+Nothing is stored on a server!
+Only requirement is reading permission for twitch chat messages.**

 - [More](https://github.com/EnjoyTheFun/twitch-react-queue/releases)

 ### Contributing
 Contributions are welcome!
 Open an issue or PR if you have ideas, improvements, or bug fixes.

 ### Notes
-*The name "Clip Queue" didn’t make sense anymore since the app now supports many media types beyond clips.
+*The name "Clip Queue" didn't make sense anymore since the app now supports many media types beyond clips.
 Because most creators use it for reaction content, "React Queue" felt more fitting.
 It also distinguishes this custom build from the original project.
 If you are looking for the clip-only version of Clip Queue, visit the original creator's [repository](https://github.com/jakemiki/twitch-clip-queue).*

 ### Troubleshooting
 Some browser tracker/privacy extensions (for example, Privacy Badger) may block third-party requests used to fetch metadata for TikTok and Streamable links.
 If clips from these platforms do not queue or appear without thumbnails/titles, try one of the following: